When a member leaves employment, the process is as follows:

-If completed option forms are not returned to us within 120 days of the date of the termination option letter, the pension will remain as a deferred pension and any excess contributions will be transferred to the Money Purchase Plan.
+If completed option forms are not returned to us within 120 days of the date of the termination option letter, the pension will remain as a deferred pension and any excess contributions (if applicable) will be paid as a taxable cash refund.
 This will not change any of the options available, however the recalculated value of a later transfer could increase or decrease due to changes such as interest rates or legislated calculation methods.

 If you are registered for CSSB Online Services, you may access the Termination Estimator which will provide the options available specific to your account.